Online Guide for Newcomers to Prince Edward Island - Canada

 Assessing the English Language Ability

-- School aged children will have their English language skills assessed during their school registration process.
+- School-aged children will have their English or French language skills assessed during their school registration process.

 [See Related Resources]